 Where a student’s course programme is a group learning experience and the student is not able to attend a course meeting it is necessary to inform the tutor and course colleagues in advance that they will not be attending.
 In respect of the OCST1 and OCST2 a maximum of 1/2 meeting absences are permissible due to ill health or unexpected annual holiday arrangements.

-This agreement has been made with OCST on the date of payment receipt:
+This agreement is formed with OCST on the date of payment receipt:

 This will depend on how you are using OCST services.
 Below are details which relate to each aspect of GDPR and the relevance of the service you are accessing with OCST